nextgis/ngf-tutorial/tutorials/4_3_ngwmap_identify/README.md

 ngwMap.emitter.on("ngw:select", onNgwSelect);
 ```

-After the first stage of identification is completed and a list of objects is received, you can upload detailed information.
+After the first stage of identification is completed and a list of objects is received, you can fetch detailed information.
 There are several ways to do this.
 Using auxiliary methods: [fetchIdentifyGeoJson](https://code-api.nextgis.com/modules/ngw_kit.html#fetchIdentifyGeoJson), [fetchIdentifyItem](https://code-api.nextgis.com/modules/ngw_kit.html#fetchIdentifyItem).
-For convenience, these methods are integrated directly into the NgwMap class
+For convenience, these methods are integrated directly into the NgwMap class:

 ```javascript
 function onNgwSelect(identify) {